yoshihirokuroki/PMParameterized.jl/README.md

 ## Event Handling and Dosing
-Please see our [PMSimulator](www.github.com/metrumresearchgroup/PMSimulator.jl) for details
+Please see our [PMSimulator](https://github.com/metrumresearchgroup/PMSimulator.jl) package for details